JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 [New for AWS Lambda – Container Image Support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/)

-[Transition to next topic:]

 The serverless value proposition then reduces to a product packaging
 issue: "For sale: we built these massive, internet scale services.
-In order for you to be able to conveniently use them, we built plug-in mechanisms where you can tack on in your little bit of compute logic which we will run on AWS Lambda."
+In order for you to be able to conveniently use them, we built plug-in mechanisms where you can tack on in your (comparatively) little bit of compute logic which we will run on AWS Lambda."
 That is still really valuable but it is no longer core to an architect's design goals; it is becoming simply how things are billed.

 Why serverless, especially as Lambda and Docker become more similar?
 Think of it in terms of 12-factor app